MaxG87/konsole-papercolor/README.md

 Color7Intense | <ul><li>font colour of currently selected messages in Mutt's index</li></ul>
 ForegroundFaint | <ul><li>Zsh's update message's font colour for commands (e.g. `quarkus`)</li></ul>

+## Contributing

+For faint colours, no usage could be found.
+If you spot one, please create an issue to let me know.

 ## Changelog